PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/Week 5/Lab 5/Lab5.md

    ./compile daytimeServer2
    ```

-4. **Test the applications** across the networked environment to ensure that the date and time are returned to the client application.
+4. **Test the applications** across the networked environment to ensure that the date and time were returned to the client application.

 ## Exercise 3: Compiling the Echo Client-Server Application
 ### Overview
-In this exercise, we will develop an echo client-server application that reads input from the command line, establishes a connection, and sends messages between the client and server.
+In this exercise, I developed an echo client-server application that reads input from the command line, establishes a connection, and sends messages between the client and server.

 ### Instructions
 1. **Create copies of the source files**:
-   - On VM1, create a copy of the daytime client source file:
+   - On VM1, I created a copy of the daytime client source file:

      ```bash
      cp daytimeClient2.c echoClient.c
      ```

-   - On VM2, create a copy of the daytime server source file:
+   - On VM2, I created a copy of the daytime server source file:

      ```bash
      cp daytimeServer2.c echoServer.c
      ```

 2. **Modify the `echoClient.c` file** on VM1:
-   - Declare a new buffer:
+   - I declared a new buffer:

      ```c
      char sendbuffer[BUFSIZE];
      ```

-   - Read a fourth argument from the command line:
+   - I read a fourth argument from the command line:

      ```c
      char *echoString = argv[3];
      ```

-   - Check for the correct number of command-line arguments.
+   - I checked for the correct number of command-line arguments.

-   - After `connect()`, include a call to `send()` with the format from `daytimeServer2.c`.
-Use `snprintf` to format the buffer:
+   - After `connect()`, I included a call to `send()` with the format from `daytimeServer2.c`.
+I used `snprintf` to format the buffer:

      ```c
      snprintf(sendbuffer, sizeof(sendbuffer), "%s\r\n", echoString);